-Since this restoration will require a New Covenant, Harmon examines new covenant language in Isaiah 40-55, Jeremiah 31, and Ezekiel 34-37.
-The exiles who returned to Judea in 539 B.C. expected these promises to be fulfilled, but reality did not live up to expectation.
+Since this restoration will require a New Covenant, Harmon examines the new covenant language in Isaiah 40-55, Jeremiah 31, and Ezekiel 34-37.
+The exiles who returned to Judea in 539 B.C. expected these promises to be fulfilled, but in reality did not live up to expectations.
 They rebuilt the Temple, but God did not fill the second temple with his glory.
 The returned exiles kept the Torah, but there was still rebellion as demonstrated by the problems addressed by Nehemiah and Malachi.
-The restored exiles only possessed a fraction of the land and a Davidic king never appeared to rule a restored kingdom.
-As Harmon describes it, the four aspects of restoration (Temple, Torah, Turf, and Throne) were inaugurated, but not consummated.
+The restored exiles only possessed a fraction of the land, and a Davidic king never appeared to rule a restored kingdom.
+As Harmon describes it, the four aspects of restoration (Temple, Torah, Turf, and Throne) were inaugurated but not consummated.

 Harmon then turns to the epistles to develop exile themes (ch.
 7, “Life as Exiles in a Fallen World”).
-Given the title for the chapter, it is not surprising that he gives serious attention to the letter of 1 Peter.
+Given the title of the chapter, it is not surprising that he gives serious attention to the letter of 1 Peter.
 He excepts the dominant view that 1 Peter was written to Gentile believers, although this once dominant view has a few recent dissenters.
 This does not distract from Harmon’s point that the letter portrays believers as sojourners and exiles in a fallen world.
 Through the death of Jesus, sinners are formed into a renewed and redeemed people, yet they are still living in a foreign land and looking forward to the end of the exile.
-Second, he turns to Hebrews and James as examples of how the church continues to live in exile.
-Like with 1 Peter, Hebrews and James seem clearly addressed to Jewish Christians who would resonate with the metaphor of exile.
-Harmon includes four pages on two Pauline letters, although this is not as convincing as his sections on 1 Peter, Hebrews and James.
+Second, he turns to Hebrews and James as examples of how the church continues to live in exile, with 1 Peter, Hebrews and James seem addressed to Jewish Christians who would resonate with the metaphor of exile.
+Harmon includes four pages on two Pauline letters, although this is not as convincing as his sections on 1 Peter, Hebrews, and James.
 Regarding Galatians, the examples Harmon offers have little to do with exile.
-For Philippians, focuses on citizenship in heaven.
-In either case the exile is not prominent, or even mentioned.
+For Philippians, it focuses on citizenship in heaven.
+In either case, the exile is not prominent or even mentioned.

-Harmon concludes this book with a chapter on practical implications of sin, exile, and restoration.
-Please seven brief points are pastoral, focusing on what God has done to fix the brokenness of this world, reminding us that this fallen world is not our home and that are true hope lies in the restoration planned by God from the beginning.
+Harmon concludes this book with a chapter on the practical implications of sin, exile, and restoration.
+His concluding with seven brief points are pastoral, focusing on what God has done to fix the brokenness of this world, reminding us that this fallen world is not our home and that true hope lies in the restoration planned by God from the beginning.

 Conclusion.
-Since one goal of the Essential Studies in Biblical Theology series is accessibility to beginning students and laypeople, Harmon’s Rebels and Exiles: A Biblical Theology of Sin and Restoration does not interact in detail with scholarly work on the exile and restoration.
+Since one goal of the Essential Studies in Biblical Theology series is accessibility to beginning students and laypeople.
+Harmon’s Rebels and Exiles: A Biblical Theology of Sin and Restoration does not interact in detail with scholarly work on exile and restoration.
 He has a section of recommendations for further reading divided into beginner, intermediate, and advanced studies.
-He includes the very popular text by Lee Beach, The Church in Exile (IVP 2015) and Stephen Dempster’s Dominion and Dynasty (IVP 2003).
-Several of the advanced studies interact with N. T. Wright, including two important essay collections: Carey Newman’s Jesus and the Restoration of Israel and James Scott’s Exile: A Conversation with N. T. Wright.
+He includes the very popular text by Lee Beach, The Church in Exile (IVP 2015), and Stephen Dempster’s Dominion and Dynasty (IVP 2003).
+Several advanced studies interact with N. T. Wright, including two important essay collections: Carey Newman’s Jesus and the Restoration of Israel and James Scott’s Exile: A Conversation with N. T. Wright.

 - Benjamin L. Gladd, From Adam and Israel to the Church: A Biblical Theology of the People of God